Skip to content

 It’s true, almost every single customer of a copywriting company is capable of writing.
 They can write at an adult level and they understand their business unlike anyone else.
 However, there is so much more to copywriting than this.

 We’d gamble on the fact that you’re more than capable of producing a company brochure.
 We’d be confident in saying that it would be intelligently written and that you’d know what you were talking about.
 However, what would the impact of that brochure really be?
 Would the recipient simply flick through the pages before quickly getting on with more important tasks or would the read and go ‘Wow’?
 The latter reaction is the one that a copywriter will induce.
 A copywriter isn’t there to use fancy words or to act as an editor.
-Instead, they exist to create engaging and compelling content that stirs emotions.
+Instead, they exist to create engaging and compelling content that stirs emotions

 Copywriting vs. writing